sourcifyeth/metacoin-source-verify/README.md

 - If run with `npm run deploy-with-salt:${CHAIN_NAME}` adds salt to the simple `contracts/Metacoin.sol` to have different IPFS hash of the file. (verification-e2e job runs with salt, monitoring-e2e without)
 - compiles all contracts with `truffle compile`
-- uploads the generated metadata and corresponding Solidity sources to IPFS via Infura gateway (only on `npm run deploy:${CHAIN_NAME} i.e. monitoring-e2e).
-- deploys to either Ropsten, Rinkeby, or Goerli
+- deploys to either Rinkeby, or Goerli

 A running Sourcify monitor will auto-detect this deployment and save entries to the metadata repository for the chain / addresses displayed in the Truffle migrations output.